thoughtbot/geocoding-on-rails/book/strategies/local_data.md

 ### Calculating Coordinates

-The Area gem relies on public domain records and does not make external requests to geocode addresses.
+The [Area][area] gem relies on public domain records and does not make external requests to geocode addresses.
 The gem provides a simple interface for converting zip codes to coordinates by adding the method `#to_latlon` to `String`: